kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 ### 6-19: Proprietor’s Room

 Thegan White-Mane lives here in this luxurious apartment.
 The door from the main hallway is locked (-10% to pick).
-The chamber is carpeted with three plush, exotic rugs, and features a large four- poster bed against the western wall, a heavy oak desk, a pair of easy chairs, a wine rack with 12 bottles, and a rack holding a suit of imperial field plate (see Arden Vul items) and Thegan’s weapons.
+The chamber is carpeted with three plush, exotic rugs, and features a large four-poster bed against the western wall, a heavy oak desk, a pair of easy chairs, a wine rack with 12 bottles, and a rack holding a suit of imperial field plate (see Arden Vul items) and Thegan’s weapons.
 Mounted on the south wall is the original battle standard, or phlamoulon, of the 3rd Cohort of Imperial Tagmata.
 Under the bed is a locked chest, while a small, locked iron box is affixed to the underside of the bed.

 Thegan is present in his room 25% of the time; otherwise he is present in 3-7.
 If present, Thegan is likely to be drinking wine by himself (75%) while quietly singing ancient Archontean songs; those who eavesdrop may notice that he sings in an archaic form of Archontean.
 If he hears the sound of combat in the Inn, he takes immediate action, bursting forth to confront the troublemakers; there is a 50% chance he stops to put on his imperial plate armor on the way.

 Thegan’s Night Visits: Thegan is a thoroughly evil man, albeit one with strong lawful tendencies.
 In order to prolong Isocorax’s miserable existence, and by extension Thegan’s own life, Thegan periodically abducts and slays guests who have run out of money and who appear weak.
 These unfortunates are usually taken from the guest rooms which Thegan can access using the secret tunnels (6-19A).
 There is a flat 10% chance that any PCs below level 5 might become the target of Thegan, although, of course, that chance is merely a guideline; role-playing and circumstances may make of Thegan either a friend (in which case the chance drops to 0%) or an enemy (in which case the chance might rise to 20%).

 Even if Thegan decides to leave a guest alone, there is an additional chance that he will be tempted to steal some objects of value from the guest; Thegan is drawn only to impressive art objects - vases, rugs, small statues, jewelry, and the like; Archontean-era military artifacts are a particular weakness of Thegan.

-Thegan’s Backstory: “Thegan” is a pseudonym of Maurikios Lig- areon, the second-in-command of the 3rd Cohort.
+Thegan’s Backstory: “Thegan” is a pseudonym of Maurikios Ligareon, the second-in-command of the 3rd Cohort.
 When the imperial expedition faltered, Maurikios fled to the House of Isocorax, where he sought shelter.
 Unfortunately for Isocorax, Maurikios was able to get the drop on the ageless rudishva and imprison him in one of the secret cellars of Isocorax’s own house (6-20).
 Maurikios has used the strange blood of Isocorax to prolong his own life, and to assume and adapt Isocorax’s role in the Halls.

 Thegan’s Relationships: Thegan is on good terms with Varboka, the troll thegn (7-30), and the Lord of the Arena (6-85).
 He tolerates King Weskenim (SL4-22) and the goblins, but only barely.
 He has complicated feelings towards Deino (3-158).
 On the one hand, he hates her for what she has done to his former comrades in arms.
 This side of Thegan is the one on public view, as Thegan is quick to rebut any who publicly praise the witch (he even has a 33% chance of kicking such persons out of the Inn permanently).
 On the other hand, Thegan is in a mutually supportive trading relationship with Deino.
 He supplies her with the Rastite lotus powder (6-17; see new flora) necessary for her soporific golden mead; in return, she supplies Thegan with enough of the mead to keep Isocorax drugged and incapacitated.
 Thegan feels sharp compassion for ordinary beastmen, and is likely to protect deserters from the konturbia.
 Since Isocorax was one of the original Sun-Scarred Knights, Thegan loathes the Knights, fearing that they know (or will find out) of his treatment of Isocorax.
 Finally, Thegan fears the ghost of Gennadius (8-41).

 Changes in the event of Thegan’s Death: Although Thegan appears as one of the most stable and powerful factors in the politics of the Halls, several events could easily disturb his position.
 Should his evil be discovered (e.g., his abduction of guests), custom at the Inn will dry up, and the other factions’ previously fond affection towards him will evaporate.
 Should his ability to procure golden mead from Deino end (with her death, or the permanent disruption of his trade routes - see 6-28), Isocorax would swiftly escape, and would likely kill Thegan.
 Isocorax might re-open his house, but with new staff; all alliances would need to be reforged.
-Finally, should both Thegan and Isocorax be killed, a new inn- keeper would be sponsored by the Varboka, the troll thegn (7-30), who has an interest maintaining the existence of a ‘neutral’ site in the Middle Halls.
-Depending on how things played out with Thegan, the new Innkeeper could be Justin the Nose, or an NPC of the GM’s invention (or Isocorax, if the rudishva is still ‘alive’).
+Finally, should both Thegan and Isocorax be killed, a new innkeeper would be sponsored by the Varboka, the troll thegn (7-30), who has an interest maintaining the existence of a ‘neutral’ site in the Middle Halls.
+Depending on how things played out with
+Thegan, the new Innkeeper could be Justin the Nose, or an NPC of the GM’s invention (or Isocorax, if the rudishva is still ‘alive’).
 The new Innkeeper will disable the secret doors, prices will rise 33%, and the troll thegn will act as a silent partner, but otherwise the Inn will resume normal operations.

 Secret Door (west): This door is difficult to detect (1 in 8), and opens by stepping on a floor stud and pushing.
 The door is ancient and rarely used by Thegan.

 Secret Door (south): This door is newer, and is normal to detect.
 It opens by pushing the lower part of the door inward.

 Thegan White-Mane, aka Maurikios Ligareon, male Arch-ntean dual-classed 7th-level fighter, 10th-level thief: SZ M; AL LE; AC 3, or -1 in armor; MV 120’ or 90’; HD 10; HP 82; #AT 1; Dmg 4-7 (dagger +2), 5-10 (spear +3, short sword +3).
 Abilities: STR 16, INT 15, WIS 11, DEX 17, CON 15, CHA 13.
 Thief Skills: PP 85%, OL 77%, F/RT 65%, MS 83%, HS 68%, HN 30%, CW 99%, RL 50%.
 * Possessions while within the Inn: dagger +2; bracers of defense (AC 6); brooch of confident action (see new magic items); a tooth of pol (see new magic items); keys to 6-7A, 6-15, 6-17, 6-20, and his chest and lockbox; and a skeleton key that fits all the guest-room doors in the Inn.
 * Extra possessions when outside the Inn: imperial field plate; spear +3; short sword +3.

 Treasure:
 On the equipment rack: imperial field plate (see Arden Vul items); spear +3; short sword +3.

 3 carpets (8’x12’): these are plush and luxurious.
-While none has a pictorial scene, they are worth 350 gp each due to their quality.
-12 wine bottles: deriving from a fine vintage of Mithruin’s best, each bottle is worth 100 gp.
+While none has a pictorial scene, they are worth 350 gp each due to their quality.12 wine bottles: deriving from a fine vintage of Mithruin’s best, each bottle is worth 100 gp.

-Phlamoulon of the 3rd Cohort, Imperial Tagmata: although the monetary value of this relic is low (50 gp), returning it to an important Archontean official (such as the exarch of Narsileon, the taxiarch of one of the current tagmata, or any strategos of the empire) would bring a reward of 5,000 gp and instant fame and favor.
+Phlamoulon of the 3rd Cohort, Imperial Tagmata: although the monetary value of this relic is low (50 gp), returning it to an important Archontean official (such as the exarch of
+Narsileon, the taxiarch of one of the current tagmata, or any strategos of the empire) would bring a reward of 5,000 gp and instant fame and favor.

-Chest: 5 5-lb bars of platinum (1,250 gp each); 619 sp; 231 gp; a
-set of red robes appropriate to a high priest/priestess of Set, wrapped carefully in a canvas sack (75 gp); 5 doses of Rastite lotus powder (see new flora), carefully packaged in a leather satchel; a finely-decorated blackware vase depicting the deeds of an archaic hero named Lidric on one side, and his burial in a tomb set in the wall of a cave, guarded by two pillars, on the other (see 5-16; the vase is worth 375 gp); a pair (blue and white) of glass activation squares (see Thothian teleportation rings in new magic items); and the relic of an ancient Thorcin hero, Alger the Spearman, in the form of his skeletal left hand sealed inside a gold-chased mail mitten inscribed with his name (390 gp for the gold; 7,500 gp to an appropriate Thorcin chieftain.
+Chest: 5 5-lb bars of platinum (1,250 gp each); 619 sp; 231 gp; a set of red robes appropriate to a high priest/priestess of Set, wrapped carefully in a canvas sack (75 gp); 5 doses of Rastite lotus powder (see new flora), carefully packaged in a leather satchel; a finely-decorated blackware vase depicting the deeds of an archaic hero named Lidric on one side, and his burial in a tomb set in the wall of a cave, guarded by two pillars, on the other (see 5-16; the vase is worth 375 gp); a pair (blue and white) of glass activation squares (see Thothian teleportation rings in new magic items); and the relic of an ancient Thorcin hero, Alger the Spearman, in the form of his skeletal left hand sealed inside a gold-chased mail mitten inscribed with his name (390 gp for the gold; 7,500 gp to an appropriate Thorcin chieftain.
 Thegan does not know the history of the relic).

 Iron box: ring of higher purpose (see new magic items); a troll thegn’s passport (see Arden Vul items); a rust rudishva identity plaque (see new technological items); Thegan’s diary, which reveals his story (as outlined above) and the location of Isocorax; and, finally, an account by a certain Cinna (Cinna Minux, 7-122) describing how Cinna followed a varumani warrior named Janara to Level 9 and slew a band of heqeti who were about to ambush Janara.
 The upshot of the account is that Cinna saved Janara’s life.
 This account runs counter to the story that Janara is telling at the court of the troll thegn (7-75), and could thus be used to discredit Janara and affect varumani politics for the foreseeable future.
 Thegan is aware of the value of this account, and is saving it for future use.

 ##### 6-19a: Secret Passage and Secret Doors